Second Sunday of Easter: Western Christianity

-Names

 White Sunday

 In early Roman Rite liturgical books, Easter Week used to be known as "White Week" (Ebdomada alba), because of the white robes worn during that week by those who had been baptized at the Easter Vigil.
 A pre-Tridentine edition of the Catholic Church's Roman Missal, published in 1474, called Saturday in albis, short for in albis depositis or in albis deponendis (of removal of the white garments), a name that was kept in subsequent Tridentine versions of the missal for that Saturday.
 In the 1604 edition of the Tridentine missal (but not in the original 1570 edition), the description in albis was applied also to the following Sunday, the octave day of Easter.

 The 1962 Roman Missal (still in limited use today) refers to this Sunday as Dominica in albis in octava Paschæ.
 The name in albis was dropped in the 1970 revision.